 Participants were assigned to do 3 sessions per week of either walking or yoga.
 The measurements were done using the 4-Tesla full-body MR scanner to assess thalamic GABA levels activity, which is correlated with mood scores.

-Both walking and yoga were metabolically matched so they both burned similar amount of energy (calories).
+Both walking and yoga were metabolically matched so they both burned similar amounts of energy (calories).

 Here are the results.

-As you can see, the results showed that yoga was more effective than walking in revitalization score, positive engagement score, and tranquility score.
+As you can see, the results showed that yoga was more effective than walking in revitalization scores, positive engagement scores, and tranquility scores.
 Those scores are basically the indicators for assessing overall changes in mood and anxiety.

 - Both walking and yoga are effective ways to improve mood and anxiety, however, yoga does show much better results.

 - Improvements in mood and anxiety aren’t purely dependent on the energy expenditure of the activity.
 This means that parasympathetic activity that occurs after the yoga session is what makes the most difference.